 Now, say hello to the outfit.
 It's the one meant for Christie.
 I intended this outfit to be for Yue-Sai all along so I originally wanted Kira's outfit.
 But I couldn't afford it, and I like Christie's outfit better anyway.

-second group has a shopping theme.
+this group, which I'll link in; this second group has a shopping theme.

 Teresa and Marina/Kira are my favorites, but they're all fabulous.
 Of course when Mattel made a specific line of Barbie dolls during the eighties and early nineties, they would also produce a line of clothes that matched the theme.
 So it was with the Benetton line; each character got one outfit, meaning that Ken got one and the girls got four to play mix-and-match with.
 My outfit has Christie featured on the front, and indeed I will likely let my black TNT dolls wear it (so far I only have two, Shani and a beat-up second-wave Dee Dee).
 But Yue-Sai arrived in a bright outfit of her own, one that I'm currently loaning out to another doll.
 Yue-Sai thus needed a new outfit, necessity met a good opportunity, and so it's Yue-Sai who gets to Model this dress.
 Besides, Shani has something nice and semi-new anyway.
 I'll make the next outfit I get be just for Dee Dee...though she IS already quite well-dressed.
 Check this out!
 A close friend made this one.